 You are responsible for making yourself aware of and understanding the policies and procedures in the Undergraduate and Graduate Catalogs that pertain to Academic Honesty.
 These policies include cheating, fabrication, falsification and forgery, multiple submission, plagiarism, complicity and computer misuse.
 [The policies can be found in the undergraduate catalog under Academic Policies, Student Rights and Responsibilities.]
 If there is reason to believe you have been involved in academic dishonesty, you will be referred to the Office of Student Conduct.
 You will be given the opportunity to review the charge(s).
 If you believe you are not responsible, you will have the opportunity for a hearing.
 You should consult with me if you are uncertain about an issue of academic honesty prior to the submission of an assignment or test.

 Please familiarize yourself with the student code of conduct and the definition of plagiarism.
 The use of cell phones is strictly prohibited during class, unless it’s a life-and-death emergency.
 Silence your phones, tablets, iPods, etc., at the entrance of the classroom and store them.
-For a complete copy of the code go to the office of student conduct.
+If seen using one of these devices, you will be asked to leave since this is disruptive not only to the class but also the instructor.
+If there is an emergency situation, place your devise on vibrate, sit close to the door and leave the classroom as inconspicuous as possible.
+For a complete copy of the student conduct code go to the office of student conduct.

 Class participation will be informally assessed on a continuing basis.
 Class participation grades will be based on participation in both small group and whole group settings.